 Lightly coat waffle maker with cooking spray.
 I try to avoid using cooking spray and prefer to rub a small amount of vegetable oil around the surface with a bit of paper towel.

 In a large bowl, whisk together the flour, sugar, baking powder, and salt.
-Whisk together the the buttermilk, vanilla, butter and eggs in a separate bowl until well combined.
+Whisk together the buttermilk, vanilla, butter and eggs in a separate bowl until well combined.
 If you don't keep buttermilk on hand, make your own buttermilk with one tablespoon of lemon juice or vinegar for each cup of milk.
 Put the tablespoon of lemon juice or vinegar in your measuring cup, then add the milk to make one cup of buttermilk.
 Allow to sit for a few minutes before combining with the other ingredients.

 Mix the wet and dry ingredients until just combined.
 Pour two cups of batter onto the prepared, preheated waffle maker.
 Quickly and carefully spread the batter evenly.
 Close the cover and cook until indicator light lets you know waffles are ready!
 Serve immediately.